On Projections in the Noncommutative 2-Torus Algebra: Conclusion and open questions

-The puzzling thing about the newly found projections is that their existence in $\NCA$ seems to depend on the noncommutativity parameter $\th$ as stated in the propositions in section \ref{general}.
-Unfortunately the solution presented there cannot be adapted to the case $n \th > 1$, as it was done for the Power-Rieffel type projections in section \ref{sol}.
-It is so because the symmetry of (\ref{PRM1}-\ref{PRM3}), used in the proof of Theorem \ref{Thm} is absent in general equations (\ref{selfad}-\ref{idemp2}).
+The puzzling thing about the newly found projections is that their existence in $\NCA$ seems to depend on the noncommutativity parameter $\theta$ as stated in the theorems in Section~\ref{general}.
+Unfortunately, the solutions presented there cannot be adapted to the case $n \theta > 1$, as it was done for the Powers--Rief\/fel type projections in Section~\ref{sol}.
+It is so because the translational symmetry of~\eqref{PRM1}--\eqref{PRM3}, used in the proof of Proposition~\ref{Thm} is absent in general equations~\eqref{selfad}--\eqref{idemp2}.
 Note that the discussed symmetry is also broken whenever we introduce the mentioned ``bump functions''.
-Whether there is a real difference in the structure of projections in $\NCA$ depending on the noncommutativity parameter $\th$ or is it just an artefact of our method of solving (\ref{selfad}-\ref{idemp2}) remains an open question.
+What is more, the existence of f\/lip-symmetric projections in~$\NCA$ seems to depend on~$\theta$ in an even more peculiar way.
+Whether there is a~true dif\/ference in the structure of projections in~$\NCA$ depending on the noncommutativity parameter~$\theta$ or is it just an artefact of our method of solving the equations~\eqref{selfad}--\eqref{idemp2} remains an open question.

-Let us end this paper with a remark that the presented procedure of constructing projections may be generalised to higher dimensional tori.
-This would provide explicit formulas for the generators of $K_0\big( C(\T^n_{\th}) \big)$ and give more insight into the geometry of noncommutative spaces.